 A: National Physician Suicide Awareness Day is a reminder and call to action to understand the underlying barriers to mental health care for physicians and create open dialogue that can help those in distress seek mental health care.
-We can all help prevent physician suicide by learning the signs, starting the conversations, understanding and removing the underlying barriers and sharing information that can help those in distress seek the mental health care they need.
+We can all help prevent physician suicide by learning the signs, starting the conversations, removing intrusive mental health questions and sharing resources that can help those in distress seek the mental health care they need.